 Overview: Workplace security is a broad term referring to numerous security issues an employer might face, ranging from technological to property security.
-It includes ensuring that both trade secrets and physical property stay with the employer as well as protecting employee security, such as from physical altercations, shootings or terrorists acts, among others.
-It also includes natural and manmade disasters, such as nuclear explosions or blizzards.
+It includes ensuring that both trade secrets and physical property stay with the employer as well as protecting employees from physical altercations, shootings or terrorists acts, among others.
+It also includes natural and manmade disasters, such as chemical explosions or blizzards.
 When an employer knows all of its security risks, it can take steps to eliminate them or mitigate the damage of any that occur in the workplace.

 To secure the work environment, the first step is to evaluate and determine the risks that affect that particular workplace.
-Every workplace is different, and will have different realistic threats.
-An employer in California might need to recognize an earthquake as a potential risk, whereas an east coast employer may not need much protection against such an event.
+Every workplace is different and has different realistic threats.
+For example, a retail store needs to recognize robbery as a potential risk more than a private office building does.
 Knowing the risks for the individualized work area is critical to preparing security measures.
-Risk determination can be performed as part of a risk management plan.

 Once the risks are known, comprehensive plans can be made to protect the employer against each likely event.
 Then, employers should plan drills and tests to make sure the plans work and that employees understand what they are supposed to do.
 Having plans for different events and testing those plans helps create sound security processes.